ibm-cloud-docs/dl/dl-comparison-classic.md

 | Connectivity between Direct Link and Transit Gateway | Not supported. | All MZRs have Direct Link offering support. |
 | Bidirectional Forwarding Detection (BFD) | You can open an IBM Support case to enable this feature for all Direct Link on Classic offerings. | All MZRs have Direct Link offering support. |
 | Update BGP ASN and IP | You can open an IBM Support ticket to enable this feature for all Direct Link on Classic offerings. | All MZRs have Direct Link offering support. |
-{: caption="Table 1: Feature comparison between Direct Link versions" caption-side="bottom"}
+{: caption="Feature comparison between Direct Link versions" caption-side="bottom"}